ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

 <table class="cComandTable">
 <tr>
 <td class="cCommand">build</td>
-<td class="cDescription">Compile a Ballerina program, a single BAL file, a module, an entire package, or a single root module into an executable JAR file.
+<td class="cDescription">Compile a Ballerina program, a single `.bal` file or an entire package into an executable JAR file.
 For more information, see <a href="/swan-lake/learn/running-ballerina-code">Running Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">run</td>
-<td class="cDescription">Build and run a Ballerina program, a single BAL file, an entire package, or a previously-built program.
+<td class="cDescription">Build and run a Ballerina program, a single `.bal` file, an entire package, or a previously-built program.
 For more information, see <a href="/swan-lake/learn/running-ballerina-code">Running Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">test</td>
-<td class="cDescription">Run tests of a particular module or all the modules of a Ballerina package.
+<td class="cDescription">Run tests of a Ballerina package.
 For more information, see <a href="/swan-lake/learn/testing-ballerina-code/testing-quick-start/">Testing Ballerina Code</a>.
 </td>
 </tr>
 <tr>